From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Preliminaries

 \begin{example} Figure~\ref{Fig:FiltracionDiscretaCodigoBarras} provides an example of a cofiltration indexed by the ordered set $\{0,1,2,3,4,5\}$ and the barcodes of the persistence modules associated with the $0$-th and $1$-st simplicial cohomology with coefficients in $\Z_2$.
 The $H^0(X^\bullet;\Z_2)$ barcode tracks the connected components of the simplicial complexes.
 A bar starts at $0$ and reflects the connectivity of the initial simplicial complex.
 The connectivity is not affected by the first two removals, but it is at step $3$, where one of the vertices is disconnected from the rest, so a new bar appears.
 This bar persists until step $5$, when the vertex on the right is removed.
 Also in step $5$, two connected components are born due to the elimination of the remaining edges.
 As for the $1$-dimensional holes captured by $H^1(X^\bullet;\Z_2)$, there are two bars in the corresponding barcode.
 Both bars start at step $1$, when two holes are ``born'' due to the removal of the interior of the triangles from the initial simplicial complex.
 One of them ``dies'' immediately in step $2$ but the other persists until step $4$, as shown by the top bar. \end{example}

-\begin{remark} Unlike the single-parameter case, the analysis of multi-parameter persistence modules presents several challenges \cite{Botnan_Lesnick23}.
-A key difficulty is that there is no straightforward generalization of the barcode decomposition theorem (Theorem~\ref{Thm:Descomposicion}).
-Several invariants have been proposed in TDA for multiparameter persistence, such as the Hilbert function, the rank invariant or the bigraded Betti numbers.
-Moreover, persistence barcodes may be obtained from a biparameter persistence module $M_{(\bullet,\bullet)}$ by restricting it to single-persistence modules defined by totally ordered subsets of $\mathbb{N}\times \mathbb{N}$, such as the vertical or the horizontal lines of diagram~\eqref{Eq:BiparameterPersistenceModule}.
-To facilitate the computation and visualization of these invariants, software tools such as RIVET \cite{RIVET, Lesnick_Wright15} have been developed.
+Finally, let us mention that unlike the 1-parameter case, the analysis of multi-parameter persistence modules presents several challenges~\cite{Botnan_Lesnick23}.
+A fundamental difficulty is that a complete discrete invariant, such as the barcode, does not generally exist in the multidimensional setting~\cite{Carlsson_Zomorodian09}.
+To address this, several invariants have been proposed in TDA for multiparameter persistence, such as the Hilbert function, the rank invariant, or the bigraded Betti numbers.
+Moreover, persistence barcodes may be obtained from a biparameter persistence module by restricting it to persistence modules defined by totally ordered subsets of $\mathbb{N}\times \mathbb{N}$, such as its vertical or horizontal components.
+To facilitate the computation and visualization of these invariants, software tools such as RIVET~\cite{RIVET, Lesnick_Wright15} have been developed.